 Apparently, the channel 5 drama did come to an end, Elaine has since issued a formal apology in response to the allegations.

 Which side are you on?

-*Touch your heart and ask yourself ok!* You can read the full saga here.
+*Touch your heart and ask yourself ok!*

 You’re probably thinking, “huh, then how leh?
 But i really want to jump on the influencer marketing bandwagon“.